articles with #innovation

 volcano

-As there was something important to discus, my colleague took me „to catch some fresh air“: for me it was just fresh air, for him the same, but compounded with the heavy fume of a filterless Gauloises.
+As there was something important to discuss, my colleague took me „to catch some fresh air“: for me, it was just fresh air; for him, the same, but compounded by the heavy fumes of a filterless Gauloises.

 Soon after we had reached the terrace, the smoke started to penetrate in small cloudlets from his nose and mouth: the clear predictor of an imminent eruption! more…